Written by James Hall | 1 Comment | Last Updated: January 15, 2018

 One of the most interesting design features is the collapsible handle.
 This is perfect if you want to store the vacuum in a small cupboard, as it greatly reduces the height of the model when it’s not in use.

 The head of the Morphy Richards 732005 is also able to swivel.
 This makes it much easier to manoeuvre around the home than a fixed-head vacuum.
+If you’ve never used a model with this feature before, you’ll immediately notice a difference in mobility.

 Battery Life and Power